cloudfoundry/bosh-cli/docs/test.md

 If your acceptance tests are failing mysteriously while running a command, here are some things to check:

- * `vagrant ssh` to the vm running the specs and check out the `bosh-micro-cli.log` in the vagrant user home directory
+ * `vagrant ssh` to the vm running the specs and check out the `bosh-init.log` in the vagrant user home directory
  * If your agent isn't starting, get its IP from the micro logs (see above).
 Then you can `ssh vcap@<ip>` and check out `/var/vcap/bosh/log/current`